 Big Data Hadoop Developer certification offered by Collabera TACT brings out the key ideas and proficiency for managing Big Data with Apache’s open source platform – Hadoop.
 Gaining in-depth knowledge on core ideas through the course and executing it on wide-ranging industry use-cases.
 It imparts new opportunities to organizations of all sizes and equips you to write codes on MapReduce framework.
 The course also consists of advanced modules like Yarn, Zookeeper, Oozie, Flume and Sqoop.

-Big Data Hadoop Developer Course Objective
+Training on Big Data Hadoop Developer Course Objectives:

 - Learn to write complex codes in MapReduce on both MRv1 & MRv2 (Yarn) and understand Hadoop architecture.